Mulla Sadra: Early life

 In Mulla Sadra's time, the Safavid dynasty governed over Iran.
-Safavid kings granted independence to Fars Province, which was ruled by the king's brother, Mulla Sadra's father, Khwajah Ibrahim Qavami, who was a knowledgeable and extremely faithful politician.
-As the ruler of the vast region of Fars Province, Khwajah was rich and held a high position.
-He had no children, but after much prayer and supplication, God gave him a son, whom the family named Muhammad but called Sadra.
+Safavid kings granted independence to Fars province, which was ruled by the king's brother, Mulla Sadra's father, Khwajah Ibrahim Qavami, who was a knowledgeable and extremely faithful politician.
+As the ruler of the vast region of Fars province, Khwajah was rich and held a high position.
+When Mulla Sadra was born, the family named him Muhammad but called him Sadra.
 Years later, Sadra was nicknamed "Mulla", that is, "great scientist".
 Sadra was Khwajah's only child.
 In that time it was customary that the children of aristocrats were educated by private teachers in their own palace.
 Sadra was a very intelligent, strict, energetic, studious, and curious boy and mastered all the lessons related to Persian and Arabic literature, as well as the art of calligraphy, during a very short time.
 Following old traditions of his time, and before the age of puberty, he also learned horse riding, hunting and fighting techniques, mathematics, astronomy, some medicine, jurisprudence, and Islamic law.
 However, he was mainly attracted to philosophy and particularly to mystical philosophy and gnosis.

 In 1591, Mulla Sadra moved to Qazvin and then, in 1597, to Isfahan to pursue a traditional and institutional education in philosophy, theology, Hadith, and hermeneutics.
 At that time, each city was a successive capital of the Safavid dynasty and the center of Twelver Shi'ite seminaries.
-Sadra's teachers included Mir Damad and Baha' ad-Din al-`Amili.
+Sadra's teachers included Mir Damad and Baha' ad-Din al-'Amili.

 Teachers

 Mulla Sadra became a master of the science of his time.
 In his own view, the most important of these was philosophy.
-In Qazvin, Sadra acquired most of his scholarly knowledge from two prominent teachers, namely Baha' ad-Din al-`Amili and Mir Damad, whom he accompanied when the Safavid capital was transferred from Qazvin to Isfahan in 1596 CE / 1006 AH.
-Shaykh Baha was an expert in Islamic sciences but also a master of astronomy, theoretical mathematics, engineering, architecture, medicine, and some fields of secret knowledge.
+In Qazvin, Sadra acquired most of his scholarly knowledge from two prominent teachers, namely Baha' ad-Din al-'Amili and Mir Damad, whom he accompanied when the Safavid capital was transferred from Qazvin to Isfahan in 1596 CE / 1006 AH.
+Shaykh Baha'i was an expert in Islamic sciences but also a master of astronomy, theoretical mathematics, engineering, architecture, medicine, and some fields of secret knowledge.
 Mir Damad also knew the science of his time but limited his domain to jurisprudence, hadith. and mainly philosophy.
 Mir Damad was a master of both the Peripatetic (Aristotelian) and Illuminationist schools of Islamic philosophy.
 Mulla Sadra obtained most of his knowledge of philosophy and gnosis from Damad and always introduced Damad as his true teacher and spiritual guide.